-Sale of New Appliances sub-method: transitional arrangements arising from the Energy Savings Scheme (Amendment No. 1) Rule 2020 for calculation of Energy Savings
+General transitional arrangements arising from the Energy Savings Scheme (Amendment No. 1) Rule 2021 for calculation of Energy Savings

-- 11.14 An Accredited Certificate Provider must calculate Energy Savings from an Implementation in accordance with clause 9.3 of the Rule as in force immediately before the commencement of the Energy Savings Scheme (Amendment No. 1) Rule 2020, where the following criteria are satisfied: - (a) the Implementation Date of the relevant Implementation is on or before 14 August 2020; and - (b) an application to register Energy Savings Certificates in respect of those Energy Savings is made on or before 30 June 2021.
+11.16 Subject to clauses 11.17 to 11.18, an Accredited Certificate Provider must calculate Energy Savings from an Implementation in accordance with the Rule as in force immediately before the commencement of the Energy Savings Scheme (Amendment No. 1) Rule 2021, where the Implementation Date of the relevant Implementation is on or before 27 February 2022.

-Installation of High Efficiency Appliances for Businesses sub-method: transitional arrangements arising from the Energy Savings Scheme (Amendment No. 1) Rule 2020 for calculation of Energy Savings
+Home Energy Efficiency Retrofits sub-method: transitional arrangements arising from the Energy Savings Scheme (Amendment No. 1) Rule 2021 for calculation of Energy Savings